Divorce and Refinancing a House in Texas

 What is the process for refinancing a house after a divorce in Texas?

-Refinancing a house after a divorce in Texas means getting a new mortgage in your own name.
+Refinancing a house after a divorce in Texas means getting a new mortgage in your name.
 You might need a cash-out refinance to buy out your spouse’s share of the home’s equity.
 This also involves taking your ex-spouse’s name off the title and mortgage, possibly using an affidavit or quitclaim deed.

 How can I buy out my spouse and remove their name from the mortgage after a divorce?